SpicyMKL: A dual augmented-Lagrangian method for MKL

+Since the inner objective function \eqref{eq:alfunc} is differentiable, and the sparsity of the intermediate solution can be exploited to evaluate the gradient and Hessian of the inner objective, the inner minimization can efficiently be carried out.
+We call the proposed algorithm {\it Sparse Iterative MKL (SpicyMKL)}.
+The update equations \eqref{eq:update_alpha}-\eqref{eq:update_b} exactly correspond to the augmented Lagrangian method for the dual of the problem \eqref{eq:MKL_primal} (see \citet{ISPL:Tomioka+Sugiyama:2009}) but derived in more general way using the techniques from \citet{Roc76}.

+We use the Newton method with line search for the minimization of the inner objective~\eqref{eq:alfunc}.
+The line search is used to keep $\rho$ inside the domain of the dual loss $L^\ast$.
+This works when the gradient of the dual loss $L^\ast$ is unbounded at the boundary of its domain, for example the logistic loss~\eqref{eq:loss_logit_conj}, in which case the minimum is never attained at the boundary.
+On the other hand, for the hinge loss~\eqref{eq:loss_hinge_conj}, the solution lies typically at the boundary of the domain $0\leq y\rho\leq 1$.
+This situation is handled separately in the next subsection.

-\subsection{Explicitly handling boundary constraints:}
+\subsection{Explicitly handling boundary constraints}

 The Newton method with line search described in the last section is unsuitable when the conjugate loss function $\ell^\ast(y,\cdot)$ has a non-differentiable point in the interior of its domain or it has finite gradient at the boundary of its domain.
 We use the same augmented Lagrangian technique for these cases.
 More specifically we introduce additional primal variables so that the AL function $\varphi_\gamma(\cdot;\alpha,b)$ becomes differentiable.
-We explain this in the case of hinge loss for classification.
-Generalization to other cases is straightforward, but we omit the details due to the lack of spaces.
-To this end, we introduce two sets of slack variables $\xi=(\xi_1,\ldots,\xi_N)\T\geq 0, \zeta=(\zeta_1,\ldots,\zeta_N)\T\geq 0$ as in standard SVM literatures (see e.g., \cite{SchSmo02}).
-The basic update equation (\Eqref{eq:prox_min}) is rewritten as follows\footnote{$\Realp$ is the set of non-negative real numbers}:
+First we explain this in the case of hinge loss for classification.
+Next we discuss a generalization to other cases.